google/WebFundamentals/src/content/en/android/custom-tabs/best-practices/index.md

 Remember the user may have more than one browser installed that supports Custom Tabs.
-If there's more than one browser that supports Custom Tabs and none if them is the preferred browser, ask the user how she wants to open the link
+If there's more than one browser that supports Custom Tabs and none if them is the preferred browser, ask the user how they want to open the link

 ```java